-When you sign up, your account already contains a number of predefined reports, models, imports, and data sets.
-It shows example data of a fictitious coffee company (we really like coffee ..) based in several countries around the world.
+When you sign up, your account already has a number of configured reports, models, imports, and data sets.
+It shows example data of a fictitious coffee company based in several countries around the world.

 You really want to see it your own data.
 We understand that.
 With just a few simple steps and using our Excel templates you can achieve that in a few minutes:

-As a first step, you should enter the basic information about your companies via My data - Edit data - Companies:
+As a first step, you should enter the basic information about your companies via Analyze - Edit data - Companies:

-If you want to add extra information about your companies, you can create extra columns and edit the data at the same time via My objects - Data sets - Companies.
+If you want to add extra information about your companies, you can create extra columns and edit the data at the same time via Configure - Data sets - Companies.

 Even if you have just one company, please enter that and delete all other rows.
 If you have a lot of companies, you can also import them by clicking on Actions - Import from file.
 You'll need to provide a file that contains the same column headers as on the screen.

 Are you using business units, or cost centers, or departments?
-If so, please enter the basic information via My data - Edit data - Business units:
+If so, please enter the basic information via Analyze - Edit data - Business units:

-If you want to add extra information about your business units, you can create extra columns and edit the data at the same time via My objects - Data sets - Business units.
+If you want to add extra information about your business units, you can create extra columns and edit the data at the same time via Configure - Data sets - Business units.

 If you have a lot of business units, you can also import them by clicking on Actions - Import from file.
 You'll need to provide a file that contains the same column headers as on the screen.

 The next step is to import your Chart of Accounts.
-The quickest way is to import these using our Excel template that you can download, fill in, and import via My data - Import data - Chart of Accounts.
+The quickest way is to import these using our Excel template that you can download, fill in, and import via Analyze - Import data - Chart of Accounts.

-The Excel template includes further instructions on how it should be filled in.
+The Excel template includes further instructions on how it has to be filled in.

-Once imported, you can always edit the accounts via My data - Edit data - Chart of Accounts:
+Once imported, you can always edit the accounts via Analyze - Edit data - Chart of Accounts:

 The below paragraph describes 2 optional steps for Chart of Accounts mapping and Currency Translation.
 If these scenarios do not apply to you, you can skip this.